pengtaoxie/pengtaoxie.github.io/index.md

 ## News
 * 2025/3.
 Our work on [downstream task guided continual pretraining](https://arxiv.org/abs/2402.18128) is accepted by Transactions on Machine Learning Research.
 * 2025/3.
-Co-organizing the ICML 2025 Workshop on Large Language Models and Generative AI for Health.
+Co-organizing the ICML 2025 Workshop on Multi-modal Large Language Models and Foundation Models for Life Sciences.
 * 2025/1.
 Received an NIH Maximizing Investigators' Research Award (MIRA) for Early Stage Investigators.
 Thanks, NIH!
 * 2025/1.
 I will teach [ECE 285 Deep Generative Models](https://pengtaoxie.github.io/dgm-v2.html) in Spring 2025, covering fundamentals and state-of-the-art about large language models, diffusion models, etc.
 * 2025/1.
 One paper is accepted by NAACL.